tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 What are your favorite interfaces?
 Any specific one that you think touches the Platonic ideal?
-Any that disgusts you beyond imagination and makes you wanna quit and go grow tomatoes in the countryside?
+Any that disgusts you beyond imagination and makes you wanna quit, move to the countryside and grow tomatoes?
 Let me know!

 Until next time, bye!